 Cooking thin crepes can be a little bit challenging.
-You do not need any special equipment like crepes pan, just a skillet will do.
+You do not need any special equipment like a crepe pan, just a skillet will do.
 Your pan needs to heat evenly, so it is important to use a good skillet with great heat distribution.

 4. Prevent burnt crepes

-Butter is really easy to burn, especially when your pan is on heat for an extended period of time.
-The milk solids are what causes butter to burn.
-Therefor, after melting and greasing the pan with butter, I always wipe the excess of the butter with paper towel to prevent burnt butter.
+Butter is really easy to burn, especially when your pan is on the heat for an extended period of time.
+The milk solids are what cause butter to burn.
+Therefore, after melting and greasing the pan with butter, I always wipe the excess of the butter with a paper towel to prevent burnt butter.